SwissClinicalTrialOrganisation/secuTrialR/paper/paper.md

 fast and seamlessly in order to avoid loss of valuable time due to technical friction.
-This point has been prominently highlighted by the currently ongoing coronavirus pandemic [@callaway_etal_2020] in which issues have been reported regarding the timely transfer of information for the preparation of up-to-date infection counts[@spiegel_meldeluecke, @risklayer_news].
+This point has been prominently highlighted by the currently ongoing coronavirus pandemic [@callaway_etal_2020] in which issues have been reported regarding the timely transfer of information for the preparation of up-to-date infection counts[@spiegel_meldeluecke].
 These issues led to confusion and may have ultimately delayed important actions.
 While this is a stark example it still serves to show how severe the influence of technical friction between digital systems can be.